Renewable Fuel Standard (RFS):

 which is more than some small biodiesel plants produce in a year.

-- EPA began freely handing out small refinery exemptions before receiving the Congressional directives and Court decisions they currently cite as justification.
+- EPA began freely handing out small refinery exemptions before receiving the Congressional directives and Court decisions they cite as justification.

 - EPA has many options to repair the damage to the biodiesel industry and is required to do so.